 Vice President Communications

 Yan Zong is an associate at Merz & Associates P.C., a boutique IP firm.
 Her practice focuses on trademark litigation and transactional intellectual property matters.
-Prior to Merz & Associates, she worked at The Evans International Law Firms LLC, representing clients in cases involving breach of contract, intellectual property, defamation, foreclosure and business transaction.
-Ms. Zong obtained her law degree from the DePaul University College of Law.
-She is licensed to practice in Illinois and the U.S. District Court for the Northern District of Illinois, and regularly volunteers at the Chinatown Pro Bono Clinic.
+Prior to Merz & Associates, she worked at a law firm representing clients in a wide range of matters.
+Ms. Zong is licensed to practice in Illinois and the U.S. District Court for the Northern District of Illinois.
+She volunteers at the Chinatown Pro Bono Clinic.

 Board of Directors

 Alan Chen is an associate at Winston & Strawn LLP and focuses his practice on private equity and mergers & acquisitions.
 He has also worked at the Financial Industry Regulatory Authority (FINRA), Office of the General Counsel for the Governor of Illinois, and as a Senior Analyst in Global Finance for Burger King Corporation.
 Mr. Chen is a graduate of the University of Illinois College of Law and the University of Chicago, where he competed as a member of the Men’s Varsity Swim Team.